 Experimental Design and Statistical Rationale – The study presented here was conducted on human plasma collected from patients from 2018-2021 at UW Health, a 450-bed tertiary academic medical center in Madison, WI.
 Sample size was selected based on technical considerations for multiplexed proteomics and metabolomics approaches as well as logistical constraints 20,21.
 Further details regarding statistical analysis, demographics, and clinical data are provided below.

 Human Plasma Samples – All human samples were approved by UW Madison / UW Health IRB# 2018-0098.
 On admission, plasma was obtained from, 32 patients with E. faecium bacteremia and 44 patients with E. faecalis bacteremia.
 Enterococcal bacteremia was diagnosed by positive blood cultures and treated with antibiotics.
-E. faecalis and E. faecium bacteremia were differentiated using MALDI-TOF based rapid identification and confirmed using standard culture and biochemical methods.
+E. faecalis and E. faecium bacteremia were differentiated using MALDI-TOF-based rapid identification and confirmed using standard culture and biochemical methods.
 Plasma from 29 healthy controls was collected from blood bank volunteers.

 Clinical Data Collection – Patient electronic medical records were reviewed to collect basic demographics including age, gender, and comorbidities.
 The infection and treatment (antibiotic and source control methods) and clinical course data collected included organism type (E. faecalis / E. faecium), source of bloodstream infection (endovascular, urine, abdominal fluid, etc.) antibiotic susceptibility, and laboratory values and markers of infection (e.g., serum creatinine, white blood cell count with differential, temperature, vital signs).
 The mean age was 59.6±16.3 years and 59% of patients were male.
 In the 83 patients with enterococcal bacteremia, 30.1% were infected with VRE, identified, and confirmed by routine antimicrobial susceptibility testing in the clinical microbiology laboratory.
 Total duration of bacteremia included cases of persistent bacteremia (consecutive days of positive blood cultures) and in-hospital microbiologic relapse defined as recurrence of a positive blood culture after the first negative culture while receiving appropriate antibiotic.
 The mean duration of bacteremia duration was 2.7±1.9 days (median 2 days) with an range of 1-14 days.
 The mortality rate during hospitalization and within 1 year of infection onset was 21.7% and 38.6% respectively.